High-order fluctuations of temperature in hot QCD matter: Numerical results

-\textit{Numerical results.} We investigate QCD thermodynamics employing a 2+1 flavor LEFT within the fRG approach.
+We investigate QCD thermodynamics employing a 2+1 flavor LEFT within the fRG approach.
 As demonstrated in Ref. \cite{Wen:2018nkn}, this approach yields an equation of state (EoS) and baryon number fluctuations consistent with lattice QCD calculations.
-The setup of our LEFT is also recapitulated in the supplemental materials of this letter.
+The setup of our LEFT is also recapitulated in \app{app:LEFT2p1}.

 To proceed, we systematically calculate the temperature derivatives of pressure: